 Track 01: Nursing Education and Research

 Nurse education consists in the theatrical and practical training provided to nurses with the purpose to prepare them for their duties as nursing care professionals.
-Nurse role is to advocate and care for individuals of all ethnic origins and religious backgrounds and support them through health and illness eg: A Registered Nurse (RN) meets the requirements outlined by a country, state, province or similar licensing body to obtain a nursing license.
-Nursing offers a wide range of career opportunities—from entry-level practitioner to doctoral-level researcher.
-Medical education is education related to the practice of being a medical doctor where various teaching methodologies have been utilised.
+The nurse's role is to advocate and care for individuals of all ethnic origins and religious backgrounds and support them through health and illness eg: A Registered Nurse (RN) meets the requirements outlined by a country, state, province or similar licensing body to obtain a nursing license.
+Nursing offers a wide range of career opportunities—from entry-level practitioners to doctoral-level researchers.
+Medical education is education related to the practice of being a medical doctor where various teaching methodologies have been utilized.
 Clinical research is a branch of healthcare science that determines the safety and effectiveness.